Bachelor of Science-Nursing Completion Program for Registered Nurses (Acc)

 Admissions Requirements

-• Successful completion of an Associate Degree in Nursing (ADN)
+• Successful completion of an Associate Degree in Nursing (ADN) from a regionally accredited institution.

 • A cumulative GPA of 2.75 or above for full acceptance.
 Applicants with a lower GPA will be reviewed for conditional acceptance.